WANT TO KNOW THE HISTORY OF THE FAMOUS PHILLY CHEESESTEAK?

 Business was booming in 1971 when Joey and his wife Eileen had a baby boy.
 Always one to do things his own way, Joey decided to name his son (yep, you guessed it) Geno.

 As soon as he was old enough, Geno was right there beside his dad, learning about the family business.
-From 17 on, you could find him at the shop, making steaks, taking orders, and meeting with customers – learning every aspect of the business Joey built.
+From 17 on, you could find him at the shop, making the famous Philly cheesesteak, taking orders, and meeting with customers – learning every aspect of the business Joey built.

 Joey Vento passed away in 2011.
-Geno has since taken over the shop and is carrying on Joey’s legacy by serving up Philly’s famous cheesesteaks.
+Geno has since taken over the shop and is carrying on Joey’s legacy by serving up the famous Philly cheesesteak.

 WANT TO KNOW MORE ABOUT OUR INGREDIENTS?